Kossay-Zemzem/Parc-Informatique-Backend/README.md

 # Parc Informatique Backend

-This project is the backend service of a full-stack application developed during my summer internship that allows for managing IT equipement.
+This project is the backend service of a full-stack application developed during my summer internship that allows for managing IT equipment.

 The backend provides RESTful APIs to manage and organize information related to the company's computers and laptops.
-It also serves the web front end at launch, which is built using Angular (See the front-end repository: [Frontend Repository](https://github.com/Kossay-Zemzem/Parc-Informatique-Front) )
+It also serves the web front end at launch, which is built using Angular (See the [front-end Repository](https://github.com/Kossay-Zemzem/Parc-Informatique-Front) )

 > ℹ️ A self-contained portable version of the application will be published later.